-In January 2016, OED issued award letters to 33 organizations slated to collectively receive $4.9 million in federal grant funding in 2016.
+In January 2017, OED issued award letters to 30 organizations slated to collectively receive more than $5 million in federal grant funding in 2017.

-OED reviewed proposals earlier last year from organizations that responded to a Notice of Funding Availability (NOFA) for economic development and housing projects.
+OED reviewed proposals earlier last year from organizations that responded to a Notice of Funding Availability (NOFA) for housing and neighborhood projects.

 The awarded projects are being funded through a variety of federal community development programs, including the Community Development Block Grant, HOME Investment Partnerships and Housing Opportunities for Persons with AIDS programs.

-NOFA applications were evaluated and scored by OED staff, other city agency staff and community members.
-Community members were chosen based on their knowledge and experience in the program areas of housing development and economic/business development.
+NOFA applications were evaluated and scored by OED staff.
 Awardees were selected based on their ability to achieve measurable outcomes supporting Mayor Hancock’s priorities of jobs, children/education and safety net, as well as OED’s JumpStart strategy.
 Evaluation criteria also scored each applicant’s project plan, organizational capacity, financial capacity and prior performance when applicable.

 The organizations awarded funding are listed here.

 In 4Q 2017, OED will release information about its funded projects for 2018.

 OED is excited to be a lead participant in the citywide fresh food strategy.
 This multi-agency initiative will incorporate the growing, processing, distribution and retailing of foods with particular emphasis on eliminating food deserts and implementing economic development strategies that promote food system development and employment opportunities.